nychealth/Reusable-Data-Explorer/README.md

 - Trend: GeoType and TimePeriodIDs to show on the Trend Chart.
 - Links: Disparities, and Measures to link in the Correlates view.

-## Worth noting
+## Notes
-This repository likely has a bunch of extra code.
-We have taken our product and simplified it a lot, but there is further simplication that can happen.

 The data in this repository are copies of the data in [EHDP-data](www.github.com/nychealth/EHDP-data), *at the time of this repository's creation*.
 Therefor, it may be out of date by the time of publication; data in this repository, then, are not canonical; they're for demonstration purposes only.

-## Questions, issues, etc
+This repository likely includes some unnecessary.
+We have taken our product and simplified it a lot, but there is further simplication that may happen as you implement it.

-We can answer questions about this repository - feel free to open issues.
+**We do not plan to maintain this in perpetuity**, but are publishing this version for re-use.
+We can answer questions about functionality and implementation, so feel free to open issues.
+However, since we do not plan on ongoing maintenance of this version, we don't intend to review or accept pull requests.